wujw1992n/Tremeschin6/README.md

 ## Pro Tips

-- You can pass the argument `-f` to Dandere2x CLI to force not resume a session, ie. delete its folder and start up again if anything go wrong: `python dandere2x_cli.exe -f`
+- I cannot stress enough to read through the full wiki page on [Dandere2x settings](https://github.com/Tremeschin/dandere2x-tremx/wiki/Dandere2x-settings) with attention before changing the settings on your own

-- Be sure to read carefully the comments on settings.yaml file as I don't have a proper wiki yet :)
+- Be sure to read the GUI tool tips on the settings by hovering the mouse on them, those have some useful hints in a short amount of text compared to the wiki

 ## Links